geappliances/vscode-metalua-formatter/README.md

 ## Requirements

 Formatter only works with Lua version 5.1.
-In addition the complete path to Lua must be specified in the configs such as:
+In addition, the complete path to Lua must be specified in the configs such as:
 ```
-vscode-metalua-formatter.luaPath = '/usr/local/bin/lua'
+vscode-metalua-formatter.luaPath = '/Users/<user>/.lenv/lua/5.1.5/bin/lua'
 ```

 ## Extension Settings